Alex-q-z/alex-q-z.github.io/_pages/about.md

 -->

 ## Coursework @UChicago
 Besides research, I really enjoy my coursework in computer science, mathematics, and statistics.
 For my networks class, I've implemented an IRC (Internet Relay Chat) server, the TCP infrastrature, and a simple IP router.
-For my parallel programming class, I've implemented a parallelized data packet processor that allows work balancing with a variety of locks like the TASLock, the Anderson Queue Lock, etc.
+For my parallel programming class, I've implemented a parallelized data packet processor that allows work balancing with the use of a variety of locks like the TASLock, the Anderson Queue Lock, etc.

 ### Mathematics and Statistics
 * Honors Calculus I-II-III (MATH 16100-16200-16300)<br />